Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/marketing-cloud-event-streaming.md

 ## Considerations

-Keep these things in mind when sending events to HubSpot:

-- Keep these things in mind when sending events to [Salesforce Marketing Cloud](https://www.salesforce.com/content/dam/web/en_us/www/documents/pricing/mc_email_journey_pricing_sheet.pdf):
+Keep these things in mind when sending events to [Salesforce Marketing Cloud](https://www.salesforce.com/content/dam/web/en_us/www/documents/pricing/mc_email_journey_pricing_sheet.pdf):
   - You must enable this integration in each Amplitude project you want to use it in.
   - There are relevant limits for Salesforce Marketing Cloud events:
     - Salesforce suggests not using more than 2500 calls per minutes when interacting with the REST API